Ellinor-Carlberg/Restaurangen/README.md

 To watch it in tablet view choose Ipad Pro for the best version.
 To watch it in mobile view choose Iphone X for the best version.

+Also I have to implement scroll-to-top functionallity when you go to a new page.

 To see the grafic profile I did for the restaurant, you find it in the dokumentaion folder.
 # How to run the project